isw4/ML02-Randomized_Optimization/README.md

 ### CS 7641 Assignment 2 - Randomized Optimization

-Code and data can be found at: https://github.gatech.edu/iwong30/ML02-Randomized_Optimization
+Code and data can be found at: https://github.com/iwong30/ML02-Randomized_Optimization

+ABAGAIL library modified and built from: https://github.com/pushkar/ABAGAIL

 ## Directories
-src/        Contains the source code
 data/       Contains the raw and cleaned csv data files, along with some description of each set
 graphs/     Contains graphs that are output by the various experiments
+COUNT_logs/ Contains the logs of the count ones problem optimizations in csv
+KNAP_logs/  Contains the logs of the knapsack problem optimizations in csv
+TSP_logs/   Contains the logs of the traveling salesman problem optimizations in csv
+ABAGAIL/    Contains the ABAGAIL src and jar files (minor edits made from the original source)

+## Setup to run the experiments

+1)  Make sure to have JDK installed (jdk11: https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)

+2)  Make sure to have jython installed (https://www.jython.org/)

-## Setup
+## Setup to plot the data from the logs

 1)  Make sure to have Conda installed